MapColonies/openapi-helpers/README.md

 ```

 Options:
-- `--format` - Format the generated types using `prettier`.
+- `-f, --format` - Format the generated types using `prettier`.
-- `--add-typed-request-handler` - Add the `TypedRequestHandler` type to the generated types.
+- `-t, --add-typed-request-handler` - Add the `TypedRequestHandler` type to the generated types.

 ### Generate Errors